 Identifying TMJ Symptoms can help Greenville area residents find relief

 Chances are that at some point in your life you had a strange pain or ache that had no obvious cause.
 Many people every day suffer from ear or throat pain that they attribute to a common cold.
 Other people have chronic headaches that they believe are caused by stress.
 While these symptoms can be caused by a variety of conditions, they are also some of the common symptoms of temporomandibular joint disorder, or TMJ disorder.
-By helping our patients identify signs of TMJ dysfunction early, we can help alleviate the pain associated with the disease.
+By helping our guests identify signs of TMJ dysfunction early, we can help alleviate the pain associated with the disease.

 What is TMJ?